pitrov/docs.erisindustries.com/tutorials/tool-specific/eris_by_curl.md

 ---

-layout: content
+layout: docs
 title: "Tutorials | Eris by Curl"

 ---

 In an effort to illuminate some of the underpinnings of the eris stack, here we present an executable tutorial written in bash, using wherever possible common unix tools for processing and curl for communicating with the http daemons.